DHTMLX/docs-todolist/docs/guides/task_users.md

 To view the list of people assigned to a task, click on the people avatars.
 To close the opened list, click outside it.

-## Assigning/unassigning people
+## Changing task assignees

-There are two ways to assign/unassign people to a task after initialization of the component:
+You can re-assign or remove a task assignee after initialization of To Do List in the following ways:

 - via the **Assign to** option of the task menu
 - via the corresponding [assignUser()](../../api/methods/assignuser_method/) and [unassignUser()](../../api/methods/unassignuser_method/) methods, for example: